GallagherSecurity/cc-rest-docs/training/README.md

 or the hyphens may not be hyphens:  they may come through as dashes, which look very similar to us but not to shells.
 You may have to re-type them.

-The red in the sample command lines reduce the protection around your private key.
-That may be acceptable in a development environment but for proper security in a production environment you should omit the red.
+The bold in the sample command lines reduce the protection around your private key.
+That may be acceptable in a development environment but for proper security in a production environment you should omit the bold parts.

 ## What the feature does
 When not disabled by the checkbox in the server properties, Command Centre requests proof from the